DTS - Texas A&M-Commerce Cooperative EdD Program

-As Chairman of the Christian education department here at Dallas Theological Seminary, I am pleased to outline for you our most recent collaborative agreement with Texas A&M Commerce.
-This summary provides a broad outline.
+Below is a broad outline of Dallas Theological Seminary's collaborative agreement with Texas A&M Commerce.
 Individual details must be worked out with Texas A&M advisors Dr. Rusty Waller and Dr. Richard Lumadue

 Normally a master’s degree is required but in lieu of a master’s degree, TAMU will evaluate for admission 36 hours of graduate work done at DTS.
 In addition, the student must take the GRE.
 In the past, a score of 800 or above has been looked on favorably.
 But there are at least 10 factors examined and evaluated for admission.